Julie Perini, 1000 Waters (Hot Springs) (2023), frame enlargement. Courtesy of the artist.

 Distributed internationally by Central Books.

-This program is partially funded by NYSCA through the Millennium Film Workshop, publisher of the Millennium Film Journal.
+This program is partially funded by NYSCA through the Millennium Film Workshop.

 The Millennium Film Workshop gratefully acknowledges support for the Millennium Film Journal by the following individuals and organizations: